1 June 2021: Your feedback – what we heard and what’s happening next in North West Auckland

 As the Supporting Growth Programme moves into further investigations and route protection processes, there will be an opportunity for further stakeholder, property owner and community consultation.

-During 2018, we asked for feedback on ideas and options for the future transport network in Auckland's northwestern growth areas.
+During 2018, we asked for feedback on ideas and options for the future transport network in Auckland's North West growth areas.
 We talked to the community, Manawhenua, transport stakeholders and local boards.
 We held public open days, meetings and hui, and received both written and verbal feedback.
-Information about the options for the northwest that we consulted on in 2018 can be viewed on the Publications(external link) page.
+Information about the options for the North West that we consulted on in 2018 can be viewed on the Publications(external link) page.

 We valued your involvement and thank you for providing your thoughts.
 The general themes that emerged were: